onqtam/headjack/src/motivation/authenticity.md

 We'll be able to more easily [address parts of documents](../introduction/names_and_paths.md#addressing-within-content) and share ranges of entire videos without having to re-upload them as separate clips which breaks the contextual link.
 If this becomes as easy as (or even easier than) it currently is to crop & re-upload, then it will become the norm - we'll all prefer not losing the context.
 In this paradigm [deepfakes](https://en.wikipedia.org/wiki/Deepfake) will be easier to spot & fight - tracing the source of content authentically to identity is important & desirable.

+TODO: regarding deepfakes - only official statements could be traced - unofficial leaks will still be unprovable

 ## Verifiable credentials

 Entities can sign messages that attest facts about other accounts - the creation of such [verifiable credentials](https://en.wikipedia.org/wiki/Verifiable_credentials) doesn't have to happen on-chain - they can be issued off-chain with a message that's only anchored on-chain and has a URI. [`"issuance is common, revocation is rare"`](https://vitalik.ca/general/2022/06/12/nonfin.html#modifying-and-revoking-attestations) - later revocations & updates can be handled in one of 2 ways: